Romans 1 Bible Study (Watch)

 A biblical teaching of Romans 1 Bible Study Questions in Romans 1:1-32

 In Chapter 1 of Romans we will discover that we all have a problem, and we all need the same solution.
 The solution is The Gift of Righteousness.
-And here’s news flash, it’s FREE.
-Apart from works, apart from law.
+And here’s the news flash, it’s FREE.
+Apart from works, apart from the law.

 [Romans 1:1-2] 1 Paul, a bond-servant of Christ Jesus, called as an apostle, set apart for the gospel of God, 2 which He promised beforehand

 PROMISED BEFOREHAND: There is a ton of controversy about predestination.
 God chose you, but not you…This comes mostly from 2 books.
 Ephesians and Romans 9.
 This is one of those verses they use.
 Let’s back up a tad and see what was promised.
 The Gospel Of God is what was promised!
 We’ll dig deeper in Chapter 9, but let’s make clear, our view should not separate us.
 I personally can understand both views.

 [Romans 1:2-3] through His prophets in the holy Scriptures, 3 concerning His Son, who was born of a descendant of David according to the flesh,

 This IS a big deal.
 The big deal is we are NOT under the law.
 According to the law, ONLY a Levite can be a priest.
 Jesus was born a descendant of David from the tribe of Judah.
 NOT born a Levite.
 That would disqualify Jesus by the law.